JetBrains/kotlin-web-site/pages/docs/tutorials/android-plugin.md

 ### Experimental Mode

-Android Extensions plugin includes several experimental features like `LayoutContainer` support or a `Parcelable` implementation generator.
+Android Extensions plugin includes several experimental features such as `LayoutContainer` support and a `Parcelable` implementation generator.
 These features are not considered production ready yet, so you need to turn on the experimental mode in `build.gradle` in order to use them:

 ```gradle
 androidExtensions {